 Our Analysis and Test Results

 Babyganics is the brainchild of two childhood friends, Kevin and Keith.
-The inspiration came when they were both starting families and wanted good products for their homes, families, and the Earth.
+The inspiration came when they started families and wanted good products for their homes, families, and the Earth.
 They tried to find products that were good for babies and the environment.
 The same friends now have five kids between them and are still running the company together.

 This diaper also sports impressive results for leakage, the second most important functional component for a diaper.